alpardayalman/analogicaly_explained/README.md

 # analogicaly_explained
-I explain computer terms with analogies.
+Computer terms and tech stuff with analogies.